kernoslabs/documentation/technology/source/backend/golang/data_structures/arrays.rst

         // Copy the values from array2 into array1.
         array1 = array2

-    After the copy, you have two arrays with identical values
+    After the copy, you have two arrays with identical values.

 **Assigning one array of pointers to another**